wintonpc/macros/outline.md

+ideas:
+- rspec; use to test actor model
+- entity definition. using different macros, expand into
+  - entity struct
+    - with validation
+  - generative tests (using rspec clone)
+  - documentation
+- referee-like test DSL
+  - build up entities
+  - drive with rspec clone

+- Week 1
+  - Day 1: actor model
     - exceptions
       - fibers (example in ruby)
       - what do they have in common? continuations
       - rethink both in terms of continuations
       - give each fiber a queue
       - hide the cooperation (yield -> receive)
       - actor model
       - advantages
       - demo in scheme
       - look at code
+  - Day 2: rspec
+- Week 2
+  - Day 3: entity definitions
+- Week 3
+  - Day 4: cucumber
+  - Day 5: core rule tests